rust-mcp-stack/rust-mcp-schema/README.md

 > Using schema_utils is optional.
 It is enabled by default through the schema_utils Cargo feature and can be used from `rust_mcp_schema::schema_utils`.

-> If you prefer not to use schema_utils, you can directly work with the enums and structs provided in schema.rs, adapting them to your needs and creating your own utility types and functions around them.
+> If you prefer not to use schema_utils, you can directly work with the enums and structs provided in [mcp_schema.rs](src/generated_schema/2024_11_05/mcp_schema.rs), adapting them to your needs and creating your own utility types and functions around them.

 Visit [Usage Examples (Without `Using schema_utils`)](#usage-examples-without-utilizing-schema_utils) to see an alternative approach.